My travels in September were all about visiting my European oversights.

-I wandered across to the Bridge of Sighs, which was beautiful but with a sad history.
-The bridge connects Doge’s Palace with its prison, and on that bridge was where many criminals took their last glimpse of Venice before being imprisoned.
+I wandered across to the Bridge of Sighs, which was beautiful.
+The bridge connects Doge’s Palace with its prison, and on that bridge was where many criminals took their last glimpse of Venice before being locked up.

 I couldn’t come to Venice and not sample some of the gelato, so I hopped online to google “best gelato venice”, and made my way over to Gelato Fantasy.
 I went for the strawberry cheesecake, and was it the best in Venice?
-I don’t know, but it was definitely the best I’ve ever tried.
+Well, it was definitely the best I’ve ever tried.

 And then I was all about getting lost.
 I had a couple of hours left before I’d have to make my way back to the airport, so I decided to spend them wandering down tiny alleyways and snapping photos of the picturesque canals.

 And it was during this walk that I started to fall a little bit back in love with Venice.
 Away from the crowds, it can be so wonderful — it’s just really hard to escape them for more than a few minutes at a time.